nunomourinho/forensicVmAutopsyUserManual/docs/user/screenshot_vm.rst

 4) Open Windows Path with Screenshots.zip
 -----------------------------------------

-   a) The Windows path where the `screenshots.zip` file is saved will be opened in :term:`Windows Explorer`.
+   a) The Windows path where the `screenshots.zip` file is saved will be opened in Windows Explorer.

    b) You can then access the ZIP file containing all the screenshots.